rpede/SecureSoftwareDevelopment/assignments/password_manager_simple.md

 with your code.
 The `README.md` should include setup instructions.

+If GenAI has been used to generate parts of the code, then I need to know what functions, classes, files etc have been generated.
+You can either provide the information as comments in the code or make a list in the README.

 I will only attempt to run your code [GitHub Codespaces](https://github.com/features/codespaces).
 Here are some info about the environment as of 2026-03-14: